 Coffee likely next spread to the English and the Dutch through imports and coffee production really took off through the Dutch East India Company and the British East India Company.
 Interestingly, Europe, aside from German, restricted coffee consumption and did not allow women to drink or gather in coffee houses for some time.
 In France, Antoine Galland, a prominent scholar, translator, and archaeologist, recorded to the introduction of coffee in Paris by a man who traveled from the east and brought coffee beans which made their way to the king’s interpreter.
 At the same time, coffee also spread to Austria and Eastern Europe.

 Coffee Reaches North America:

-Coffee came to North America in the early 18th century, but it wasn’t popularized until the Boston Tea Party in 1773, when the British colonies rebelled against being forced to pay taxes but not truly considered full citizens or represented by mainland England, which marked the first pivotal act of defiance that would eventually escalate to the American Revolution.
-The switch from tea to coffee at first then was more necessity and political statement than preference.
+Coffee came to North America in the early 18th century, but it wasn’t popularized until the Boston Tea Party in 1773 when the British colonies rebelled against being forced to pay taxes but not truly considered full citizens or represented by mainland England, which marked the first pivotal act of defiance that would eventually escalate to the American Revolution.
+The switch from tea to coffee at first then was a more necessary and political statement than preference.

 Specialty coffee increased in demand, and, over a century and two decades later, the first Starbucks opened its door in the United States in Seattle in 1971.

 Coffee’s Problematic Roots:

 Coffee production was not merely a seamless process of trade and supply and demand.
 Like so many industries that date back to the 15th and 16th century, coffee had deep roots in slavery and the slave trade, and coffee plantations were very lucrative.
 Even today, coffee farms across the world have been charged with violations such as the use of child labor, and the destruction of environments.
 But today there are also more and more calls for stricter labeling systems and other ways to produce more ethical brew.